20 Good movies to Learn Korean

 5. My Sassy Girl (엽기적인 그녀), 2001

-This isn’t just a regular romantic movie, but a complete entertainment-packed comedy, weirdness, and twists over twists.
+This isn’t just a romantic movie; it’s a complete entertainment-packed comedy with weirdness and twists over twists.

-Considering the movie’s literal translation to be ‘That Bizarre Girl,’ one can guess how it would be a packet full of quite unusual yet funny.
+Considering the movie’s literal translation to be ‘That Bizarre Girl,’ one can guess that it would contain quite unusual yet funny elements.

 My Sassy Girl

-My Sassy Girl stars Jun Ji-hyun as the girl opposite Cha Tae-hyun, who portrayed Kyun-Woo’s character, a male college-going student.
+My Sassy Girl stars Jun Ji-hyun as the girl opposite Cha Tae-hyun, who portrays Kyun-Woo’s character, a male college-going student.

 Kyun-woo sees a girl in a drunk condition he saves from falling on the tracks of a metro station in Seoul.

-While he keeps her safe, she ends up dragging him into hassles again and again.
-This fun movie is a delight to follow.
+While he keeps her safe, she repeatedly drags him into trouble.
+This fun movie is a delight to watch.

-The writer of the movie, Kim Ho-sik, used to publish real-life events with his girlfriend in a series of blog posts.
+The movie’s writer, Kim Ho-sik, used to publish real-life events with his girlfriend in a series of blog posts.
 Later, he adapted the same into a fictional novel.
 Last, he converted it into a flick.

 If you’re a fan of Romantic cinema or looking to use some Korean expression to impress someone, this is for you.